 Part of sustainability is using high-quality local suppliers for products for your landscape.
 Local means less shipping-related costs to you and our environment.
 Aside from this, you’ll want to look for materials that are either built to last or if they do break down, they won’t negatively affect the soil or environment.

-5. LED lighting
+5. LED Lighting

-LED lighting provides ambient lighting at a 75 percent reduction in energy use as compared to conventional low voltage, halogen bulbs but with far longer lasting bulbs and fixtures.
+LED lighting provides ambient lighting at a 75 percent reduction in energy use as compared to conventional low voltage, halogen bulbs but with far longer-lasting bulbs and fixtures.
 The longevity of the bulbs removes the “hassle factor” that people had finding replacement bulbs that were constantly burning out.
-LED landscape lighting is the ultimate sustainable solution – attractive, cost-effective with little or no maintenance all while utilizing little energy!
+LED landscape lighting is the ultimate sustainable solution – attractive, and cost-effective with little or no maintenance all while utilizing little energy!